 We have new, noteworthy eateries popping up constantly.
 Here are the latest.

 Restaurant Holmes has an array of shareable dishes on the menu and a tight list of cocktails, beers and wines.
-Global dishes and cocktails are served street food style at Shade Street Food + Bar.
 Citizen Soul is the perfect spot to unwind with your favorite folks thanks to a great outdoor lounge area that features a lava rock firepit.
 Providing chef-prepared meals, creative cuisine, and fine food-related gifts, The Savory Gourmet is Alpharetta’s new local destination for exceptional ingredients, fresh meats, cheeses, breads, sandwiches, soups, and sweets.
 Andy’s Frozen Custard exclusively sells frozen custard treats with a wide variety from simple vanilla or chocolate cones to seasonal favorites like Pumpkin Pie Concretes and Strawberry Shortcake Sundaes.
 Fan-favorite Ippolito’s Neighborhood Italian recently reopened in Alpharetta – queue the melt-in-your-mouth garlic rolls and tasty pasta dishes!
 Galeto Brazilian Steakhouse offers a traditional Brazilian “churrasco” with over a dozen meat skewer selections, seafood dishes and salad options to complete the cultural epicurean experience.